MabelOmolaja/codealpha_task1/README.md

 ---

 ## Project Overview

-This project was completed as part of the CodeAlpha DevOps Internship.

 The objective was to learn Docker containerization by deploying and managing a web server inside a Docker container.
 To achieve this, I provisioned a Linux Virtual Machine on Microsoft Azure, installed Docker, deployed an Nginx web server container, configured network access, and hosted a custom HTML webpage accessible through a public IP address.